Debugging an eth2 devnet

 the peer.

-for, general grepping of terms such as voted, invalid and downvoted would make sense.
+for, general grepping of terms such as voted

 other peers and receiving slots too late.
 But there was one log message in particular that was interesting: